 Optimized repair and recovery

-After an intense workout, the body enters a recovery phase where it must not only repair micro-lesions of muscle fibers but also limit muscle catabolism (tissue breakdown).
-A diet rich in protein helps maximize this recovery, reducing muscle soreness and speeding up the return to an optimal state for new performances.
+After an intense workout, the body enters a recovery phase where it must not only repair micro-lesions in muscle fibers but also limit muscle catabolism (tissue breakdown).
+A protein-rich diet helps maximize this recovery, reducing muscle soreness and accelerating the return to optimal condition for new performances.

 Improved physical performance

-Protein isn't just about repair: It also helps improve strength and endurance.
-By providing the nutrients needed to build stronger muscle tissue, it allows athletes to gradually increase their weight and extend their workouts, two essential factors for effective mass gain.
+Protein isn't just for repair: It also helps improve strength and endurance.
+By providing the nutrients needed to build stronger muscle tissue, it allows athletes to gradually increase their weights and extend their workouts—two essential factors for effective muscle gain.

 Recommended daily intake

-Protein is not just a nutrient, it is the building block for effective and sustainable muscle growth.
-A well-thought-out nutritional strategy, combined with appropriate training, is therefore the key to maximizing your mass gain results.
+Protein isn't just a nutrient; it's the building block for effective and sustainable muscle growth.
+A well-thought-out nutritional strategy, combined with the right training, is the key to maximizing your mass-gaining results.

-To achieve your mass gain goals, it is essential to choose high-quality protein sources that are adapted to your needs.
+To achieve your mass gain goals, it's essential to choose high-quality protein sources that meet your needs.
 A varied and balanced diet, combining animal and plant proteins, guarantees an optimal intake of amino acids, essential for muscle building.
-Here is an overview of the best protein sources for successful mass gain.
+Here's an overview of the best protein sources for successful mass gain.

 Animal proteins: Effectiveness and nutritional richness